Acting With Impunity

 In a ruling in J. Doe 1-26 v.
 Musk (D. Md), Judge Theodore D. Chuang declares that evidence shows that Elon Musk was effectively running DOGE without being formally appointed to the role.

 In an unsigned email response to the Intercept Media, DOGE claims it is within the Executive Office of the President and thus not subject to FOIA.
+This is a response they use to deny all FOIA requests.

 Notes from a meeting at DOL about DOGE access state “they do not have write access.
 They have asked; we’ve held them at bay.
 We’ve tried to get them to tell us what they want & then we do it.
 They only have read access”